-I have worked with very complex issues that would defy all but the most abstract of categories, so it’s easier to say that, whatever concerns you to the point of disrupting your life or altering your behaviour, is something that can be addressed in therapy.
-Below are a few areas that may or may not be included in your own concerns, but the list is by no means comprehensive.
+I have worked with very complex issues that would defy all but the most abstract of categories, so it’s easier to say that, whatever concerns you to the point of disrupting your life or altering your behaviour, is something that can be addressed.
+Below are a few areas that may or may not be included in your own concerns, and the list is by no means comprehensive.
 It may however give you an idea of some of the difficult areas that can be addressed.

 - Persistent Feelings of Grief & Loss – Please be aware that CRUSE offer a number of FREE counselling sessions for bereavement.